perladvent/perldotcom/content/article/_pub_2005_07_28_test_builder_p6.md

 Originally, I thought all test classes would inherit from Test::Builder::Test.
 As Damian Conway pointed out, my technique created an infinite loop.
-(He suggested that "Don't make a faÃ§ade factory class an ancestor of the instantiable classes" is a design mistake akin to "Don't get involved in a land war in Asia" and mumbled something else about battles of wits and Sicilians.)
+(He suggested that "Don't make a façade factory class an ancestor of the instantiable classes" is a design mistake akin to "Don't get involved in a land war in Asia" and mumbled something else about battles of wits and Sicilians.)
 The code looked something like: